ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/enabling-uarte.md

 # Enabling the UARTE0 peripheral

-Write a simple program which uses the PAC to enable the UART.
+Write a simple program which uses the PAC to enable the UARTE0.
 See how writing arbitrary values to the ENABLE field in the ENABLE register is unsafe, because only values 0 or 8 should be used.

 ## In this exercise you will learn how to:
 * to safely write into a register
-* how to unsafely write into a register
+* how to write raw bits into a register
 * how to read a register

 ## Prerequisites